In Depth Baby Product Reviews Led by a Pediatrician

 Seventh Generation Sensitive Protection Review

-A soft and cozy diaper with some green practices and high absorbency but less than stellar leak protection
+A soft and cozy diaper with some green practices and good absorbency but disappointing durability and leak protection

 gearlab tested logo